-Kon-Boot is an prototype piece of software which allows to change contents of a Linux kernel (and now Windows kernel also!!!) on the fly (while booting).
+Kon Boot is a piece of software which can carry out a Windows 10 password bypass because it allows you to change the contents of a Linux or Windows kernel on the fly, whilst the OS is booting.

-In the current compilation state it allows to log into a Linux system as ’root’ user without typing the correct password or to elevate privileges from current user to root.
-For Windows systems it allows to enter any password protected profile without any knowledge of the password.
+In the current compilation state, it allows you to log into a Linux system as the ’root’ user without typing the correct password or to elevate privileges from current user to root.
+For Windows systems, it allows you to enter any password protected profile without any knowledge of the password.

 It was mainly created for Ubuntu, later the author has made a few add-ons to cover some other Linux distributions.